 - 529 Savings Plans.
-An investment account that grows tax free, and provides tax free distributions if used for education purposes.• 529 Savings Plans.
-An investment account that grows tax free, and provides tax free distributions if used for education purposes.
+An investment account that grows tax free, and provides tax-free distributions if used for education purposes.

 - 529 Pre-Paid Plans.
 A program designed to prepay for tuition at schools in your home state, allowing you to "freeze" the cost from future inflation.